 San Marino is a somewhat small city located in the state of California.
 With a population of 13,464 people and two constituent neighborhoods, San Marino is the 374th largest community in California.
-Much of the housing stock in San Marino was built prior to World War II, making it one of the older and more historic cities in the country.
+San Marino has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 San Marino home prices are not only among the most expensive in California, but San Marino real estate also consistently ranks among the most expensive in America.